At least 44 migrants have been found dead inside a semi-truck in San Antonio, councilwoman says - KTVZ

 The San Antonio Mayor’s office tells CNN a news conference is planned for 10 p.m.
 ET.

-High temperatures in the San Antonio area ranged from the high 90s to low 100s, according to the National Weather Service.
+High temperatures in the San Antonio area ranged from the high 90s to low 100s on Monday, according to the National Weather Service.

 This is a developing story and will be updated as more information becomes available.